feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Step 2: Collecting
 --------------------
 Data collection is the process where information is gathered about specific variables of interest either using instrumentation or other methods (e.g. questionnaires, patient records).
 While data collection methods depend on the field and research subject, it is important to ensure data quality.
-You can also reuse existing data in your project.
+Data collection could also mean reusing existing data in your project.
 This can either be individual earlier collected datasets, reference data from curated resources or consensus data like reference genomes.^1^ We will talk more about reusing data in just a minute.

 ![The Upturned Microscope Change the Data](https://upmic.files.wordpress.com/2023/03/comic-14-change-the-data.png?w=650 " [Change the Data by Upturned Microscope](https://upmic.files.wordpress.com/2023/03/comic-14-change-the-data.png?w=650), [CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/)")